Mickael-Roger/aws-architect/aws.md

 - Role for EC2 or other AWS services

 Used when you want to receive temporary credential from IAM

+### Identity Federation
+Managed by STS service.
+Authenticate users using :
+- Custom Identity Provider
+- LDAP / Active Directory - With SAML
+- Web Identity - With OpenID

+### Organization
+AWS organization is composed of a root, then multiple OU (Organisational Unit).
+Specific IAM policy can be set to an OU.

 # Services